 Clarinetist Patricia Shands has appeared to popular and critical acclaim throughout the United States, South America, and Europe.
 Her performances have been applauded by the critics of such publications as The New Yorker, The Los Angeles Times, The Boston Globe, Il Giornale (Milan), Fanfare, and The American Record Guide.

 Dr. Shands has performed as concerto soloist with the symphonies of Stockton, Portland, Cape Ann, Round Top, Chautauqua, Colorado Philharmonic, the St. John's Orchestra and the Orquesta Filarmonica de Bogotá.
 In 1994, she was a featured soloist for composer Luciano Berio's presentation of the Charles Eliot Norton Lectures at Harvard University.
-She has appeared at the summer festivals of Spoleto (Italy), Round Top, Chautauqua, Bear Valley, Bellingham, a nd the National Repertory Orchestra as well as the Wellesley Composers Conference, the New Hampshire Music Festival, the Festival of New American Music in Sacramento, and the April in Santa Cruz New Music Festival.
+She has appeared at the summer festivals of Spoleto (Italy), Round Top, Chautauqua, Bear Valley, Bellingham, and the National Repertory Orchestra as well as the Wellesley Composers Conference, the New Hampshire Music Festival, the Festival of New American Music in Sacramento, and the April in Santa Cruz New Music Festival.

 A prizewinner in the Concert Artists Guild Competition and a recipient of the prestigious John Knowles Paine Award, Dr. Shands has collaborated in chamber music performances with many of the finest musicians of today and she recently performed with the Kodály and Stamic Quartets on their American tours.
 She currently performs with the Ariel Ensemble and the Pacific Arts Woodwind Quintet and she was a founding member of the award-winning Block Ensemble.
-With these groups she has toured throughout the United States.
+With these groups she has toured throughout the United States and Latin America.

 Her frequent appearances at the Tucson Winter Chamber Music Festival have led to critically acclaimed recordings of works by Bartók, Dahl, and Guastavino.
 In addition, Dr. Shands has been featured on NBC's Today Show, National Public Radio's Performance Today, and regional live broadcasts by WGBH (Boston), KXPR (Sacramento), and WVPR (Vermont Public Radio).
 Her recorded works are featured on the Centaur, Albany, Onossa, and Round Top labels and a live performance recording of the Dahl Concerto a tre is featured by Art of the States.